I’ve been learning Python for around 11 months - it’s been a wonderful journey! This post is a list of 11 things that I’ve learned along the way.

 To print all installed packages

-There are two main packages for managing virtual environments.
+There are two main methods for managing virtual environments.
 Personally I use conda (as I always use the Anaconda distribution of Python).
+You could also use virtualenv to manage your environments.

 Running a script interactively can be very useful when you are learning Python - both for debugging and getting and understanding of what is going on!